RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 | Ad Targeting       | CDC Foundation, FEMA, HHS Comms  | Segmentation, outreach optimization        |

 **Go-to-market guidance**:
+1. **Broaden Targeting Criteria**: Sales and engagement strategies should include procurement and programmatic roles, not just technical ones.
+2. **Segment Leads by Use Case**: Assign agencies to fraud, health, sentiment, or targeting use cases based on job text for tailored outreach.
+3. **Prioritize Smaller Agencies for Embedded Data Needs**: These agencies are more likely to seek turnkey or vendor-supplied solutions, even within non-specialist roles.
+4. **Use Percent-Based Use Case Scores**: Identify niche or emerging opportunities even in agencies with low total hiring volume.

+**Continual Considerations**:
+- Monitor changes in job language using keyword tracking + token weights.
+- Use job scoring outputs for lead segmentation and follow-up prioritization.
 - Prioritize hybrid roles and generalists in small or mid-sized agencies.
-- Use job scoring outputs for lead segmentation and follow-up prioritization.
-- Monitor changes in job language using keyword tracking + token weights.

 ---